Personality psychology is a fascinating field of study that can tell us a lot about ourselves and the people around us.

 They are natural leaders, and their ability to think logically and make decisions quickly often puts them in positions of authority.

-Well-known figures with a Conventional personality include former U.S. President George W. Bush, business magnate Warren Buffett, and media mogul Rupert Murdoch.
+Well-known figures with Conventional personalities include former U.S. President George W. Bush, business magnate Warren Buffett, and media mogul Rupert Murdoch.

 While each of these individuals has had success in different fields, they all share a preference for order and stability.